 Tryndamere, Master Yi, Caitlyn, Ashe, Vayne, Sivir, Kayle, Kog'Maw, Miss Fortune, Nasus, Shyvana, etc...

 These guys ALL have an entire strategy book that includes "Rightclick, rinse, repeat." written on every line of every page.

 Two simple items will tip the scales against these facerolling children.

-Getting these two items to compliment a Guardian Angel will leave these guys scratching their head wondering why rightclicking isn't working so well. even if they do magic damage with their autoattacks, it still gets returned by Thornmail, this will usually negate their lifesteal if they have it, and Thornmail is especially complimented by Abyssal Scepter so that the full magic damage return goes through.
+Getting these two items to compliment a Guardian Angel will leave these guys scratching their head wondering why rightclicking isn't working so well. even if they do magic damage with their autoattacks, it still gets returned by Thornmail, this will usually negate their lifesteal if they have it, and Thornmail is especially complimented by Abyssal Mask so that the full magic damage return goes through.

 My build against a full rightclick to win enemy team would go something like:

 If the enemy is REALLY unbalanced (meaning they stupidly went with ALL AD champs) you could always sub out Guardian Angel for Zhonya's Hourglass, but that's a bit more on the risky side imo.